-Originally from the suburbs of New York City, Dr. Amanda Kraus has lived in Tucson, AZ and worked at the University of Arizona (UA) for fifteen years.
-She completed her B.A. at Carnegie Mellon University in Pittsburgh, PA and earned her M.A. and Ph.
-D. in Higher Education from the University of Arizona (UA) in Tucson, AZ.
-Dr. Kraus currently serves as Director of UA’s Disability Resource Center.
-One the largest in the nation, the Center is an international model of progressive service delivery, uniquely positioned to approach campus access systemically.
+Originally from the suburbs of New York City, Dr. Amanda Kraus has lived in Tucson, AZ and worked at the University of Arizona (UA) for over twenty years.
+Dr. Kraus currently serves as Assistant Vice President for Campus and Executive Director of UA’s Disability Resource Center.
+One the largest in the nation, the Disability Resource Center is an international model of progressive service delivery, uniquely positioned to approach campus access systemically.
 Through strategic outreach, the goal is to design campus environments and experiences to be usable and welcoming for a diverse range of individuals, thereby reducing the need for individual accommodations or modifications.
-Dr. Kraus is highly involved in collaborative efforts with University personnel to foster the development of a seamlessly accessible campus environment and infuse disability into campus initiatives and specifically consults on campus events, policy, and behavioral intervention.
+Dr. Kraus is highly involved in collaborative efforts with University personnel to foster the development of a seamlessly accessible campus environment and infuse disability into the campus community.